Recognition of same-sex unions in Serbia: Developments in 2020–present

+A new draft partnership bill was introduced to the National Assembly on 3 September 2024 by members of the Green–Left Front, including Rastislav Dinić, Biljana Đorđević, Jelena Jerinić, Robert Kozma, Radomir Lazović, Marina Mijatović, Đorđe Pavićević, Bogdan Radovanović, Natalija Stojmenović and Dobrica Veselinović.
+The bill aims to legally regulate the union of two persons of the same sex by introducing a range of rights and obligations previously reserved for married couples, such as partner maintenance, inheritance, compensation for damages, tax deduction, rights during criminal proceedings, rights in case of illness, and rights from pension, health and social insurance.

 Same-sex marriage

+Constitutional ban

 Article 62 of the Constitution of Serbia, adopted in 2006 after the dissolution of Serbia and Montenegro, states: "Marriage shall be entered into based on the free consent of man and woman before the state body."
 The wording has been interpreted as banning same-sex marriage.

 In November 2015, former President Boris Tadić expressed his support for same-sex marriage and adoption by same-sex couples.

+Religious performance

+The Serbian Orthodox Church opposes same-sex marriage and partnerships, and does not allow clergy to bless or perform such marriages.
+In 2021, Patriarch Porfirije stated that he "understands that people with that type of sexual orientation have countless administrative problems, challenges, pressures, and sometimes even the need to regulate their own status".

 Public opinion

-A 2020 opinion poll published by the Civil Rights Defenders showed that 73% of Serbians supported hospital visitation rights for same-sex couples, 60% supported health insurance for same-sex partners, 59% supported allowing same-sex partners to inherit each other's assets at death, and 59% supported equal division of property.
+A 2020 opinion poll published by the Civil Rights Defenders showed that 73% of Serbs supported hospital visitation rights for same-sex couples, 60% supported health insurance for same-sex partners, 59% supported allowing same-sex partners to inherit each other's assets at death, and 59% supported equal division of property.
 In total, 80% of Serbians supported granting same-sex couples some legal rights.
 26% of respondents supported same-sex marriage, an increase from 11% in 2015.

+A December 2022 Ipsos survey showed that 24% of Serbs considered same-sex marriage "acceptable" (10% "completely" and 14% "mainly"), while 73% considered it "unacceptable" (56% "completely" and 17% "mainly").
+This represented a large increase of support from 2015 when 9% of Serbs supported same-sex marriage.
+With regard to special rights, 59% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.